Code-Institute-Submissions/PaintPeruser/readme.md

 - The HTML validator picked up several errors - missing alt attributes on the main image and it's overlay along with contrasting id and label names on the quote box.
 These were all remedied successfully.

+- As advised on the Assessment handbook, the JavaScript on this project was run through JShint.
+It picked up a missing semicolon, which was rectified.
+In addition it states that in three cases there are additional semi-colons (as a warning, not an error) but they were left as they are present in the guidance notes.

 ### Page links